-- 1 Install DOS6.x or above and start it running on your computer. - 2 Insert the Adaptec EZSCSI Setup Diskette in your floppy disk drive. - 3 At the DOS prompt, type a:\install (assuming your 3.5" floppy is A: drive).
-Then press Enter. - 4 Follow the instructions that appear on the screen.
+- 1 Install DOS 6.x or later and start it running on your computer. - 2 Insert the Adaptec EZSCSI Setup Disk into your floppy disk drive. - 3 At the DOS prompt, type a:\install (assuming your 3.5" floppy is A: drive).
+Then press <Enter>. - 4 Follow the onscreen instructions.